terrapower/armi/doc/developer/entrypoints.rst

 Next, implement the :py:meth:`~armi.cli.entryPoint.EntryPoint.addOptions` method.
 Here you can both:

-* turn various App Settings into command-line arguments with :py:meth:`~armi.cli.entryPoint.EntryPoint.createOptionFromSetting`
+* turn various Settings into command-line arguments with :py:meth:`~armi.cli.entryPoint.EntryPoint.createOptionFromSetting`
-* add arbitrary other command-line arguments using the standard :py:mod:`python:argparse` library.
+* add arbitrary command-line arguments using the standard :py:mod:`python:argparse` library.

 The values of the non-setting arguments will become attributes in ``self.args`` for later use.